mos9527/Foundation/DOCS.md

 ---
 <a href="examples.html">The Examples</a> is a great place to start exploring the framework.

-Feel free to explore the documentation, or check out the [Model Viewer](#model-viewer) application for a more complete example.
+Feel free to explore the documentation, or check out the @ref ModelViewer application for a more complete example.

 Building
 ---